 Will it play out exactly this way?
 Maybe, maybe not.
 But if you suffer from severe summer allergies, three are some preventative measures you can put in place before the humidity and heavy pollen sets in.
 One common-sense, pre-emptive strategy is to start taking your allergy medications before summer really kicks into gear.

 To stay one step ahead of summer allergies, it takes smarts, a little bit of luck and solid medical treatment.
-Urgent Care Extra’s comprehensive healthcare solutions – available at every one of our Arizona walk-in clinics – include effective treatments for your summer allergies, including antihistamines, nasal spray decongestants, eyedrops and other products and medications to help you get through the 2016 summer allergy season as healthy as possible.
+Banner Urgent Care’s comprehensive healthcare solutions – available at every one of our Arizona walk-in clinics – include effective treatments for your summer allergies, including antihistamines, nasal spray decongestants, eyedrops and other products and medications to help you get through the 2016 summer allergy season as healthy as possible.

 Your 2016 Summer Allergy Management Strategy

 No two people suffer from summer allergies exactly the same.
 For some people, preventative medication is the key.
 For others, extra time indoors makes all the difference.
 Yet regardless of the duration and severity of summer allergy symptoms, it always helps to have reliable, affordable medical treatment available whenever you need it.
-To supplement your medication / lifestyle / illness avoidance methods, Urgent Care Extra adds an extra element of coverage.
+To supplement your medication / lifestyle / illness avoidance methods, Banner Urgent Care adds an extra element of coverage.
 Our allergy treatment program can help you during the dog days of summer, and best of all, no appointments are necessary!
 Thankfully, Arizona’s hot and dry climate isn’t as bad as other areas in the United States.
 But summer allergies still impact thousands of people in the region.